BOARD OF EDUCATION

 Active in the city of Camden, we employ an ongoing social justice curriculum.
 Working with community partners, our students provide over 15,000 hours of annual community service, in keeping to our commitment to change the world.
-For a few examples, keep scrolling down.
+Here are a few examples of students in the community:

 Camden's Promise has supported the Kroc Center's Angel Tree program for several years.
 This year, once again, our middle school Beta students collected and delivered hundreds of toys donated by our school district to the Kroc Center.
 These 'Angel' donations give joy to Camden children and their families during the holiday season.

 Each year, our school system hosts a Harvest Food Drive during the month of November.
-This year, Camden's Pride K-1 won a pizza party for collecting the most cans of food during the food drive.
+This picture shows Camden's Pride K-1 after they won a pizza party for collecting the most cans of food during the food drive.
 In addition to making a donation, upper classroom collected the food and delivered it to St. Joseph's Pro Cathedral in Camden for their annual feed the hungry campaign.